-WWE News: Both TNA and WWE Wants Jeff and Matt Hardy To Sign With Them
+WWE News: Both TNA and WWE Want Jeff and Matt Hardy To Sign With Them

 TNA Impact Wrestling is starting a brand new era as 2017 begins.
 While 2016 was a good year for TNA from a wrestling and storyline aspect, the behind-the-scenes drama and the poor television network really hurt the product.
-However, 2017 has started with Anthem Media purchasing and taking control of TNA and The Wrestling Observer newsletter reported that one of the first things they are trying to do is sign Jeff and Matt Hardy to exclusive deals.
+However, 2017 has started with Anthem Media purchasing and taking control of TNA, and The Wrestling Observer newsletter reported that one of the first things they are trying to do is sign Jeff and Matt Hardy to exclusive deals.

 This is huge because the most popular thing to come out of 2016 for TNA was Broken Matt Hardy.
 While the angle was ridiculous and over-the-top, it had wrestling fans talking everywhere and even had fans at a Monday Night Raw chanting “Delete” from the Broken Matt Hardy gimmick.

-Now, TNA Impact Wresting wants to lock up the Hardys to exclusive deals, which might be hard when it comes to paying them enough to make it worth it.
+Now, TNA Impact Wresting wants to lock up the Hardys to exclusive deals, which might be hard when it comes to paying them enough to convince them to stay.
 Interestingly, the newsletter also indicated that the WWE wants to bring back Jeff and Matt Hardy as well thanks to the success of the gimmick.

-The Hardy Boyz were one of the most successful tag teams from the Attitude Era.
+The Hardy Boyz were one of the most successful tag teams of the Attitude Era.
 They won the WWE tag team titles six times and the WCW tag titles once after the WWE purchased that company.
 On his own, Matt Hardy won the ECW title, European championship, hardcore championship, cruiserweight championship, United States championship, and also won another tag team title with MVP.

 Jeff Hardy was even more successful in the WWE than Matt Hardy was.
-OIuytside of his seven tag titles as part of the Hardy Boyz, Jeff won the WWE championship once and was a two-time world champion.
+Outside of his seven tag titles as part of the Hardy Boyz, Jeff won the WWE championship once and was a two-time world champion.
 He also held the IC title four times, hardcore title three times, and the light heavyweight title and European title once each.

 In TNA Impact Wrestling, the Hardy Boyz won the tag team titles twice.
 Jeff Hardy was a three-time TNA world champion and Matt Hardy won the TNA world title twice.